JonWatkins/suika/README.md

-# Suika
+# Suika: A Toy Web Stack

+**Important: This is a personal toy project, serving primarily as a learning tool and experimental web stack.**

+**As a toy project, its future development is uncertain.
+It may or may not receive future updates, maintenance, or bug fixes.
+Please do not use it in production environments.**

-Suika is an evolving web stack currently under active development.
-At this stage, it is not intended for production use.
-Significant work remains, including API refinement, comprehensive documentation, and extensive testing.
+Suika is an evolving web stack, and at this stage, it is not intended for production use.
+Significant work would be required for it to be production-ready, including API refinement, comprehensive documentation, and extensive testing.
 The API is subject to change as this implementation is in its early stages and requires substantial enhancements.
-For instance, the router currently performs basic string matching, with plans to support regular expressions in future updates.
+For instance, the router currently performs basic string matching, with future updates (if any) planned to support regular expressions.

-Please refrain from using this version in production environments, as it has not been thoroughly tested for bugs.
 The primary aim of this project is to serve as a learning tool, and therefore, efforts have been made to minimize dependencies on external crates.

 ## Library Features

 -   HTTP Handling
     -   **Request**: Represents an HTTP request.
     -   **Response**: Represents an HTTP response.
     -   **HttpError**: Represents errors that can occur during HTTP handling.
 -   Middleware
     -   **CorsMiddleware**: Middleware for handling CORS (Cross-Origin Resource Sharing).
     -   **FaviconMiddleware**: Middleware for serving a favicon.
     -   **LoggerMiddleware**: Middleware for logging HTTP requests and responses.
     -   **StaticFileMiddleware**: Middleware for serving static files.
 -   MIME Type Handling
     -   **get_mime_type**: Function to get the MIME type based on a file extension.
 -   Routing
     -   **Router**: Represents the routing logic for handling different HTTP routes.
 -   Server
     -   **Server**: Represents the HTTP server.
 -   Templates
     -   **TemplateEngine**: Represents the template engine for rendering templates.
     -   **TemplateParser**: Parses template strings.
     -   **TemplateToken**: Represents a token in a template.
     -   **TemplateValue**: Represents a value in a template.
 -   Utilities
     -   **build_url**: Function to build a URL.
     -   **parse_query_string**: Function to parse a query string.
     -   **parse_url**: Function to parse a URL.

 ## Example usage